Let's kick back and be ourselves.

 When was the last time your organization made a capital expenditure without first making a plan for that investment?
 Probably never, because spending without planning is foolish and wasteful.
 Despite the fact that nearly everyone acknowledges that planning is important to success, a recent study by Marketo, a leading marketing software company, found that more than a third of all marketing executives “do not have a documented marketing plan.”

 While ad hoc or “gut feel” tactics can be successful, they can’t totally replace well-thought out plans.
 If you don’t take the time to assess each part of your marketing strategy and how it addresses your organization’s goals and objectives, you are most likely wasting time and money.
 Plus, you won’t get the results you – and your organization – want.
-As noted expert Philip Kotler wrote: “…planning turns out to be an intrinsic part of good management.”
+As noted marketing expert Philip Kotler wrote: “…planning turns out to be an intrinsic part of good management.”

-So plan we must.
 The first step in successful marketing planning is reviewing what has happened, what is happening, and what might happen.
 Second, set goals and determine how progress will be measured.
 Next, make sure everyone who interacts with the marketing team has a firm understanding of the plan.
 Finally, you need to take action when the goals are not being achieved.

 - Forces an organized approach